ajcampbell1333/Proptical_Unity/README.md

 ## 📋 Overview

-Proptical Unity Package provides VRPN-based motion capture integration for Unity projects.
+The Proptical Plugin provides VRPN-based motion capture integration for Unity projects.

-The open-source motion capture system that turns any prop, hand, or body into a perfectly tracked practical effect using $12 ESP32-CAMs, Wi-Fi, UWB anchors, and your choice of state-of-the-art 3D pose models.
+It's an open-source motion capture system that tracks real-time 3D pose for any prop, hand, or body using $12 ESP32-CAMs, Wi-Fi, UWB anchors, and your choice of state-of-the-art video-to-3D-pose deep learning models.

-Proptical is the **Blender of mocap** – a single local server that speaks VRPN, OSC, and UDP, works with Unity and Unreal out of the box, and lets artists choose between fiducial markers, markerless bodies, or semantic single-point tracking with a single config toggle.
+Proptical will be the **Blender of mocap** – a single local server that speaks VRPN, OSC, and UDP, works with Unity and Unreal out-of-the-box, and lets artists choose between fiducial markers, markerless bodies, or semantic single-point tracking to drive and export 3D pose in real-time to other 3D applications (or use it directly in game engine).

 ---